dame-time/UserAssistedSphereMeshEditor/README.md

 ## Overview

-This study delves into the semi-automated generation of **sphere-meshes** as high-quality approximations for given three-dimensional shapes.
+This study delves into the semi-automated generation of **timedSpheres-meshes** as high-quality approximations for given three-dimensional shapes.
 These shapes are originally represented as common triangular meshes.

-A *sphere-mesh* is a unique class of geometric proxy, defined as the volume swept by spheres with linearly interpolated centers and radii.
+A *timedSpheres-mesh* is a unique class of geometric proxy, defined as the volume swept by spheres with linearly interpolated centers and radii.
 It offers a balance between conciseness of representation, simplicity of spatial queries, expressive power, and is particularly suitable for animations.

 ## Problem Statement

-Despite the favorable characteristics of sphere-meshes, their broader adoption in fields like **video games**, **physical simulation**, or **robotics** is limited.
+Despite the favorable characteristics of timedSpheres-meshes, their broader adoption in fields like **video games**, **physical simulation**, or **robotics** is limited.
 This limitation is primarily due to the complexity involved in their construction, which remains a challenge in the field.

-Existing fully automatic algorithms, based on interactive coarsening of the input mesh, often fail to produce satisfactory results, especially for very coarse sphere-meshes.
+Existing fully automatic algorithms, based on interactive coarsening of the input mesh, often fail to produce satisfactory results, especially for very coarse timedSpheres-meshes.

 ## Our Contribution

 We propose an improvement through a **3D interface** designed to allow users to easily and intuitively modify automatically generated models.
 This approach comprises two phases:

-1. **Existing Automatic Algorithm:** Utilizes current methodologies for initial sphere-mesh generation.
+1. **Existing Automatic Algorithm:** Utilizes current methodologies for initial timedSpheres-mesh generation.
 2. **Novel Interactive Tool:** Enables user intervention for refined adjustments and improvements.

-Employing these two phases in cascade, we introduce a viable semi-automatic method to produce sphere-meshes.
+Employing these two phases in cascade, we introduce a viable semi-automatic method to produce timedSpheres-meshes.

 ![Animation](res/FootAnim.svg)

 ## Evaluation and Applications

 We have tested our method on several input triangular meshes (tri-meshes), assessing their quality and overall performance.
-Further, we explore a few downstream applications to demonstrate the practicality and usability of our generated sphere-meshes.
+Further, we explore a few downstream applications to demonstrate the practicality and usability of our generated timedSpheres-meshes.

 ![Results](res/TableImage.svg)